twbs/bootstrap-npm-starter/README.md

 ## Scripts

 The following npm scripts are available to you in this starter repo.
-With the exception of `npm start`, the remaining scripts can be run from your command line with `npm run scriptName`.
+With the exception of `npm start` and `npm test`, the remaining scripts can be run from your command line with `npm run scriptName`.

 | Script | Description |
 | --- | --- |